AdobeDocs/workfront.sv-SE/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/error-message-field-used-in-multi-form-config.md

 <p>Remove the field from the custom form and replace it with a new one containing the desired calculation.  </p>
 <p>To understand what custom forms are attached to objects, you can build a report for those objects and reference the Category Name field in the view of the report.<br>For more information about referencing custom forms in reports, see the "Referencing Custom Forms in a Report View (Column)" section in <a href="../../reports-and-dashboards/reports/creating-and-managing-reports/reference-custom-form-report.md" class="MCXref xref" xrefformat="{para}">Reference a custom form in a report</a>.</p>
 <p>To understand what custom form contains a Custom Field, see the "Accessing Custom Forms and Fields" section in <a href="../../administration-and-setup/customize-workfront/create-manage-custom-forms/custom-forms-overview.md" class="MCXref xref" xrefformat="{para}">Custom forms overview</a>.</p>
-<p>For more information about creating a custom form and adding or removing fields from it, see <a href="../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md" class="MCXref xref" xrefformat="{para}">Create or edit a custom form</a>.</p>
 </blockquote>
 -->